raspberrypilearning/teachers-guide/remote.md

 ### Linux-based operating systems

-- If your students are using OS X or a Linux-based OS, then SSH is native to the operating system.
-Simply open a terminal and type:
+If your students are using OS X or a Linux-based OS, then SSH is native to the operating system.

+- Open a terminal and type:

 ``` bash
 ssh pi@10.10.10.10
 ```

-- Don't forget to replace 10.10.10.10 with the IP address of the Raspberry Pi.
+Don't forget to replace 10.10.10.10 with the IP address of the Raspberry Pi.

 - Then you can type in the password when prompted; it is usually `raspberry` unless you have changed it.

 ### Chrome OS and Chrome browser

-- If your students are using Chrome OS or have access to the Chrome browser, then there's a Chrome app that allows access over SSH.
+If your students are using Chrome OS or have access to the Chrome browser, then there's a Chrome app that allows access over SSH.
 You can find the Secure Shell App in the [Chrome Web Store](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en).

 ![](images/chrome-ssh.png)